 Julie Weitz

 Weitz is a Fulbright Scholar (2023–24) and a Wallis Annenberg Helix Fellow at Yiddishkayt (2020–23).
-Her work has been exhibited at the Contemporary Jewish Museum (San Francisco), POLIN Museum (Warsaw), Galicia Jewish Museum (Krakow), Jewish Museum of Vienna, Coaxial Arts Foundation (Los Angeles), Lambert Center for the Arts (NYC), and the Jüdisches Museum (Augsburg).
-She has been featured in Artforum, Art in America, Los Angeles Times, The New York Times, BOMB, and Hyperallergic.
-Weitz is a contributing writer for Momus and Contemporary Art Review Los Angeles, and is on the faculty of the University of Nevada’s MFA Interdisciplinary Arts program.
+Her work has been exhibited at the Contemporary Jewish Museum (San Francisco), POLIN Museum (Warsaw), Galicia Jewish Museum (Kraków), Jewish Museum Vienna, Coaxial Arts Foundation (Los Angeles), and the Jüdisches Museum Augsburg.
+Her performances have been presented at Extra City Kunsthal (Antwerp), Dokumentale and ShtetlBerlin (Berlin), and Harvard Divinity School (Cambridge), among other venues.
+Weitz’s work has been featured in Artforum, Art in America, The Los Angeles Times, The New York Times, BOMB, and Hyperallergic.

 C.V.